th2-net/th2-docs/content/versions/1-5-4/cookbook/_index.md

-This section contains more detailed instructions for several frequent use cases to make your experience better
+This section contains more detailed instructions for several frequent use cases to make your experience better.

 <!--more-->